elunna/nerfhack-changelog/README.md

 * Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.
 * Getting troubles fixed by prayer abuses constitution.
 * Permanent alignment conversion prevents more divine protection from being granted
-* Only one skill per game will be unrestricted by your god via artifact gifts.

 Note regarding recent #offer gift changes in NetHack 3.7.0.
 These recent changes make the value the corpse offered matter in what artifacts are granted.
 In NerfHack, the framework of these changes was retained, however, the values of all artifacts have been lowered to 1 (the minimum), so as to preserve the original behavior of #offer gifts.
 Because there have already been strong changes to altars (cracking and XP dependent chances of gifts), the additional effect of monster value might be too much.
 The value of a monster still affects the chances of receiving altar luck though.